AlexsLemonade/OpenPBTA-analysis/README.md

 Within the analyses directory, create a folder for your analysis.
 Choose a name that is unique from other analyses and somewhat detailed.
 For example, instead of `gene-expression`, choose `gene-expression-clustering` if you are clustering samples by their gene expression values.
-You should assume that any data files that you need to read live in the `../../data` directory and that their file names match what the `data_downloader.sh` script produces.
+You should assume that any data files are in the `../../data` directory and that their file names match what the `download_data.sh` script produces.
 These files should be read in at their relative path, so that we can re-run analyses if the underlying data change.
 Files that are primarily graphic should be placed in a `plots` subdirectory.
 Files that are primarily tabular results files should be placed in a `results` subdirectory.